-The Self-Generation Incentive Program (SGIP) was initially conceived as a peak-load reduction program in response to the California energy crisis of 2000-01, during which Californians experienced electrical outages throughout the state.
+The Self-Generation Incentive Program (SGIP) was initially conceived as a peak-load reduction program in response to the 2000-01 California Energy Crisis, during which Californians experienced electrical outages throughout the state.
 Through Assembly Bill 970, the legislature directed the California Public Utilities Commission (CPUC) to offer financial incentives to electric customers of the major investor-owned utilities to install on-site distributed generation (DG) technologies to offset all or a portion of their energy needs.
 In 2001, SGIP was established to encourage the development and commercialization of renewable and nonrenewable DG technologies.

 In 2011, California Senate Bill 412 modified the primary purpose of SGIP from peak load reduction to greenhouse gas (GHG) emissions reductions and subsequently, the CPUC modified the program's incentive eligibility criteria to support technologies that achieve GHG emissions reductions.
 Eligible technologies include energy storage, wind turbines, pressure reduction turbines, fuel cells, waste heat capture and combined heat and power, internal combustion engines, microturbines and gas turbines.

-In 2014, California Senate Bill 861 extended administration of the SGIP through 2020.
-In conjunction with this extension of the program, in 2016 the CPUC implemented major program modifications, including a new program structure and incentive rates.
+In 2014, California Senate Bill 861 extended administration of SGIP through 2020.
+In conjunction with this extension of the program in 2016, the CPUC implemented major program modifications, including a new program structure and incentive rates.
 The most significant change was the allocation of 75% of the total incentive budget to energy storage technologies.

 Today, SGIP is recognized as one of the longest running distributed generation incentive programs in the country.